CoderLogy/Youtube-money-per-video-calculator/README.md

 # Youtube-money-per-video-calculator-
-This calculator tell you how much money you can earn from video.
+This calculator tell you how much money you can earn from video per 1000 views.
 If any error occurs open a issue

 # Formulat is very simple its here :-
 ```